Ravindra-Raut/personal-website/content/en/authors/admin/_index.md

 ---

-I am a PhD Student with research experience in experimental & computational genomics, next-generation DNA/RNA sequencing, and transposable element analysis.
+<p style='text-align: justify;'>I am a PhD Student with research experience in experimental & computational genomics, next-generation DNA/RNA sequencing, and transposable element analysis.
 Currently, I'm interested in developing and computational programming methods to genomic data, with the aim of improving molecular biology, genetics.
-I'm always looking to connect with people in related fields and explore opportunities.
+I'm always looking to connect with people in related fields and explore opportunities.</p>

 ### Skills ###
 **Programming** <br/>